-When water freezes on top of your pool cover, it can cause tearing or other serious damage to the lining of your pool.
+When water freezes and forms ice on top of your pool cover, it can cause tearing or other serious damage to the lining of your pool.
 The best way to avoid ice buildup is to consistently and carefully clear it off the cover and to use the cover pump to remove excess water.
 However, when you encounter freezing rain or any major ice buildup, it is best to leave it until it melts.
 Do not try to melt the ice or break it up with a shovel as this can cause more damage.

 Remember that maintaining your swimming pool safety covers through the winter will eliminate costly repairs and ultimately bring you months of summer enjoyment.